nyvyn/nyvyn.github.io/_posts/2024-12-28-cyborg-engineering.markdown

 By this time next year, I suspect I'll be accepting AI-proposed code changes 90-100% of the time.

+---

 This has profound implications on the role of software engineer...

-...I currently believe that we'll see software engineers evolve to become more like  product leaders who can code.
+My current take is that we'll see software engineers evolve to become more like product leaders who can code.
 With much fewer of the specialized engineers we have today.